SinisterSpatula/RetroflagGpiGuides/Controls_Updater_Menu.md

   > Newer versions of the Controls_Updater_Menu will have a self-update function, and have additional enhancements like saftey checks before updating (making sure there is wifi connection before deleting the old versions and grabbing new versions).

-It's best to remove your runcommand-onstart.sh and runcommand-onend.sh and start them fresh just like the above instructions.
+* It's best to remove your runcommand-onstart.sh and runcommand-onend.sh and start them fresh just like the above instructions.
 Don't forget to make them executable with `sudo chmod a+x *.sh`

+* delete the old controls_update_menu.sh, it will be replaced by a new one, and inside of a new directory.
+Once you've cleaned house on your runcommand-onstart.sh and runcommand-onend.sh and removed the old controls_updater_menu.sh, just follow the above install instructions.

 ## Developers
 For developers who would like to help with mapping, you can find xboxdrv documentation [HERE](https://xboxdrv.gitlab.io/xboxdrv.html)